MarcusWolschon/osmeditor4android/documentation/docs/help/en/Custom imagery.md

 ## Supported layer types

 * google/OSM type tile servers (raster tiles and to a limited extent Mapbox Vector Tiles)
-* imagery layers in [MBTiles](https://github.com/mapbox/mbtiles-spec) format on device
+* imagery layers in [MBTiles](https://github.com/mapbox/mbtiles-spec) and [PMtiles V3](https://github.com/protomaps/PMTiles/blob/main/spec/v3/spec.md) format on device
 * WMS servers supporting images in EPSG:3857 (including alternative names like EPSG:900913 etc) and EPSG:4326 projections

 Besides manually adding layers you can add WMS layers by querying a WMS server for a list of supported layers see [layer control](Main%20map%20display.md#Layer%20control), or by querying the Open Aerial Map (OAM) service.